smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 fd = open(path, O_RDWR);
 ```

-`%03d` because the directory names are zero padded, and `O_RDWR` because we will be reading from the device and writing to it.
+`%03d` because the directory names are zero-padded, and `O_RDWR` because we will be reading from the device and writing to it.

 ## The kernel got there first

-Okay so we have located the USB device file, but it does not mean we get to use it yet.
+Okay, so we have located the USB device file, but it does not mean we get to use it yet.

-As far as the kernel is concerned this is still a television receiver.
+As far as the kernel is concerned, this is still a television receiver.
 So when we plugged it in, it went looking for a driver, found `dvb_usb_rtl28xxu`, and handed the device over to the driver:

 ```
 $ readlink -f /sys/bus/usb/devices/3-2:1.0/driver
 /sys/bus/usb/drivers/dvb_usb_rtl28xxu
 ```

 That driver is going to decode television for us, which is not what we want.
-We want the raw IQ samples, so we need the interface for ourselves.
+We want the raw I/Q samples, so we need the interface for ourselves.

 The usual lazy advice is to blacklist `dvb_usb_rtl28xxu` in [`modprobe.d`](https://man7.org/linux/man-pages/man5/modprobe.d.5.html) so it never loads.